artursmileris/Norwich-Food-Hygiene-Safety-Compliance-Analysis/README.md

 - Loaded the result as an Excel Table named `FoodHygieneData`

 ### Step 3 – Pivot Table Analysis
-Eight Pivot Tables were created to answer key questions:
+7 Pivot Tables were created to answer key questions:

 1. Rating distribution by Business Type
 2. Compliance rate by Business Type